AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/menu.md

 ### `mediaBreakpoint`

-Sets the width of user’s window in pixels for which the menu switches between mobile view and desktop view.
+Sets the width of user's window in pixels for which the menu switches between mobile view and desktop view.

 **Type**: String.